KEJB (AM)

 KEJB (1480 AM) is a radio station broadcasting an oldies format.
 Licensed to Eureka, California, United States, it serves the Eureka area.
-The station is currently owned by Bicoastal Media Licenses II, LLC.
+The station is owned by Bicoastal Media, though licensee Bicoastal Media Licenses II, LLC.

+History

 The station is the North Coast's oldest continuously operating radio station.
 It signed on in 1933 as KIEM.
 It gradually spawned the area's first television station, KIEM-TV.
-The radio side changed its calls to KRED in 1961, but remained a sister station to KIEM-TV until the two stations were sold to separate owners in the 1970s.
+The radio side changed its call sign to KRED in 1961, but remained a sister station to KIEM-TV until the two stations were sold to separate owners in the 1970s.

-The station's previous KGOE call letters come from a previous format, a full-time simulcast of San Francisco talk radio station KGO AM 810.
+The station's call sign from 1996 to 2023, KGOE, came from a former simulcast of KGO (810 AM), a talk radio station in San Francisco.

-On February 1, 2023, KGOE changed their format from progressive talk to oldies, branded as "The Jukebox" under new KEJB call letters.
+On February 1, 2023, KGOE changed its format from progressive talk to oldies, branded as "The Jukebox" under new KEJB call letters.